 Who we are

-Formed in 1995, GLASS is the National User Group for those who enjoy using the Country’s network of ancient unsurfaced public roads and vehicular rights of way.
+Formed in 1995, the Green Lane Association is the National User Group for those who enjoy using the Country’s network of ancient unsurfaced public roads and vehicular rights of way.
 We are a not for profit association dedicated to driving, protecting and researching our unique heritage of unsurfaced public highways.
 We promote legal and responsible driving as a way of enjoying the countryside, campaign against irresponsible use and aim to keep them open for all to use.

 What we do